bluemorpho-blip/cornucopia/README.md

   pilgrim image added to layout and debugged.
 Some navigation in the CRUD MVC was
   established.
 #### 12/14/2019
   worked on css today.
-Started work on a nave bar via the layout page and styling through css.
+Started work on a nav bar via the layout page and styling through css.
   Cleaned up links in the flow of the pages and debugged lots of messes.
 Links still need
   debugging and verification.
 Session control and user actions need to still be verified - I
   need to make sure that only the allowed user can manipulate there data.